 The site ahead contains malware

 One of the latest features that Google Chrome has added to its web browser is Safe Browsing technology.
-It's also known by other names as 'Deceptive site ahead warning' notification.
+It's also known by other names as a 'Deceptive site ahead warning' notification.

 It can be detected on Safari, Mozilla Firefox, UC Browser, and other browsers.
-It is designed to flag deceptive sites which might install unknown software or reveal your personal information.
+It is designed to flag deceptive sites that might install unknown software or reveal your personal information.

 The error looks like this -